 - Inability to accept compliments from others

-If you can relate to several of these points then keep reading to find out why self-esteem is important for improving your health!
+If you can relate to several of these points, keep reading to find out why self-esteem is important for improving your health!

 Why self esteem is important for improving your health